kedacore/keda-docs/content/docs/2.7/operate/cluster.md

 ## HTTP Proxies

 Some scalers issue HTTP requests to external servers (i.e. cloud services).
-As certain companies require external servers to be accessed by proxy servers, adding the relevant environment variables to your deployment (HTTP_PROXY, HTTPS_PROXY, NO_PROXY, etc.) would allow the scaler to connect via the desired proxy.
+As certain companies require external servers to be accessed by proxy servers, adding the relevant environment variables to the KEDA Operator deployment (HTTP_PROXY, HTTPS_PROXY, NO_PROXY, etc.) would allow the scaler to connect via the desired proxy.

 ```yaml
 - env: